Parks, Nature & Trails

 - Cooking Lake-Blackfoot Provincial Recreation Area.
 Immediately south of Elk Island National Park, this 97 square km area is a fantastic spot for nature lovers and an important staging area for horseback riding and cross country skiing.
 The Canadian Birkebeiner Ski Festival takes place here.

 - Elk Island National Park.
 Established in 1906 as Canada's first wildlife sanctuary, then in 1913 as a National Park, Elk Island is an amazing treasure just 15 minutes east of Sherwood Park.
 Go at dusk or dawn, during the month of June for the best viewing opportunities of the little red bison calves.
 Canoe & kayak rentals, golf, hiking trails, camping and cabins are all available in the park.

 - Strathcona Science Provincial Park.
 The 'science park' opened in the early 1980's and sadly, was abandoned in 1988 in the midst of an economic recession.
 The science pavilions were shut down & the archaeological dig was suspended.
 Today it is graffiti covered, a sad reminder of Alberta's glory days.
 It remains a fantastic river valley venue for the nature-minded, however, and the mountain biking and walking trails are excellent.
 Jog, walk, bike across the pedestrian bridge for access to all of the City of Edmonton parks.

 Local Trails - Walk, bike, run...

 Sherwood Park boasts 287 km of paved trails...that’s really incredible for a small urban centre.
-Fort Saskatchewan also has a cool trail system, over 73 km of trails, mostly along the river, so the scenery is beautiful.
+Fort Saskatchewan also has a cool trail system, with 75 km of trails, mostly along the river, so the scenery is beautiful.
 And Rural Strathcona County enjoys world-class trails in beautiful natural areas.
 They're all great...but we've tried to capture the best of our regional trails here for you.

 This Provincial Recreation Area (PRA) is an amazing little gem right in our backyard, completely unspoiled by development and tourism, featuring 97 square km of forest, pastures and wetlands.
 It borders Elk Island National Park and wildlife viewing opportunities are plentiful as many of the trails are quite remote with remarkably low human traffic.
 Local farmers & conservationists have done a fantastic job preserving this area, an important part of the Beaver Hills Biosphere.